telerik/winforms-docs/treeview/context-menus/default-context-menu.md

 ![treeview-context-menus-default-context-menu 001](images/treeview-context-menus-default-context-menu001.png)

 This will display only a small subset of all available menu items.
-Please note that only the *Expand/Collapse*
-          item is enabled.
+Please note that only the *Expand/Collapse* item is enabled.
 All the other items are disabled and below you will see how to enable them.

 __Enabling the New item__

 To enable the New item, you should set the __AllowAdd__ property to *true*:
-        #_[C#]_

 {{source=..\SamplesCS\TreeView\ContextMenus\TreeViewMenus.cs region=allowAdd}}
 {{source=..\SamplesVB\TreeView\ContextMenus\TreeViewMenus.vb region=allowAdd}}